schollii/pypubsub/docs/about.rst

 Thanks to SourceForge.net for hosting the project until September 2016.
 Thanks to Github.com for hosting the project from October 2016.
-Thanks to Robb Shechter for having given me the chance to take over this project from him many years ago (ca 2004!).
+Thanks to Robb Shecter for having given me the chance to take over this project from him many years ago (ca 2004!).
 Thanks to all those users of Pypubsub who ask questions, make suggestions, point out bugs, etc.